housseindjirdeh/hdjirdeh.github.io/_posts/2016-09-16-angular2-hacker-news.markdown

 export const routing = RouterModule.forRoot(routes);
 {% endhighlight %}

-A brief overview of this file.
+An overview of what we're doing here:

 1. We just created an array of routes, each with a relative *path* that maps to a specific *component*<br>
 2. Our header navigation links will route to a number of different paths; `news`, `newest`, `show`, `ask` and `jobs`.
 All these paths will map to our `StoriesComponent`